sou127/programming_tsuron/report13/README.md

 Lines 1-9: Required Header Files

-Lines 11-59: Function for Sending Image
+Lines 11-59: Function for Sending Image <br />
-Breakdown of the function:
+Breakdown of the function: <br />
-	Lines 12-14: Declaring required variables
+	Lines 12-14: Declaring required variables <br />
-	Lines 16-21: Getting the local image and handling error Lines 23-26: Finding size of image through fseek and ftell Lines 28-44: writing remote file name, picture size and picture as an array to the socket Lines 46-58: sending the data through the socket and zeroing out the send buffer
+	Lines 16-21: Getting the local image and handling error <br />
+	Lines 23-26: Finding size of image through fseek and ftell <br />
+	Lines 28-44: writing remote file name, picture size and picture as an array to the socket <br />
+	Lines 46-58: sending the data through the socket and zeroing out the send buffer <br />

-Lines 61-110: Main Function
+Lines 61-110: Main Function <br />
-Breakdown of the main function:
+Breakdown of the main function: <br />
-	Lines 62-65: Handling user input and showing usage example Lines 67-74: Declaring required variables if input is valid Lines 76-81: Creating socket and handling errors Lines 83-86: Preparing the sockaddr structure
+	Lines 62-65: Handling user input and showing usage example <br />
+	Lines 67-74: Declaring required variables if input is valid <br />
+	Lines 76-81: Creating socket and handling errors <br />
+	Lines 83-86: Preparing the sockaddr structure <br />
-	Lines 89-95: Connecting to remote server
+	Lines 89-95: Connecting to remote server <br />
-	Line 97: Calling the send image function
+	Line 97: Calling the send image function <br />
-	Line 98: Closing the socket after use
+	Line 98: Closing the socket after use <br />